NoahHsu/noahhsu.github.io/docs/System Design/Kafka/Robust Kafka Consumer Error Handling on a Spring Boot 3 Application.en.md

 }
 ```

-There are plenty of properties we can set to control the behavior of retry like max attempts, retry interval, retriable exception, retry topic naming strategy, etc. Please refer to the [document](https://docs.spring.io/spring-kafka/reference/html/#features) for features of `org.springframework.kafka.annotation.RetryableTopic`
+There are plenty of properties we can set to control the behavior of retry like max attempts, retry interval, retryable exception, retry topic naming strategy, etc. Please refer to the [document](https://docs.spring.io/spring-kafka/docs/current/reference/html/#using-the-retryabletopic-annotation) for features of `org.springframework.kafka.annotation.RetryableTopic`

 In this way, this KafkaListener method will consume messages from both the original topic and the retry topic.
 If you really want to distinguish the different logic of the original and retry one, we can get this information from `@Header(KafkaHeaders.RECEIVED_TOPIC) String receivedTopic`.
 Using other KafkaHeader can also achieve other use cases.